davidk132/processwire-docker-compose/README.md

 ## Setting up your instance of ProcessWire

+### Instructions
+Clone this repo into your selected folder, run Docker, and enter `docker-compose up`.
+Please see documentation for Docker Compose for more details.
+Once **both** containers are up and running, go to `localhost` on your browser and follow the instructions to complete the install.

-Mysql database name, user and password are 'root' as defined in docker-compose.yml.
+The MySQL database name is `db`.
+MySQL user and password are 'root'.
+You may change these defitions in the `docker-compose.yml` file.

-Database host: If 'localhost' doesn't work, go to the command line and type
+Database host: Once in the ProcessWire install page, if 'localhost' doesn't work, go to the command line and type

 `docker network ls`